Security testing of AI large language models (LLM) is crucial for several reasons:

 Security can also be placed in the API and web interfaces, blocking (as only allowing would likely severely hinder the use of the model) malicious inputs.

 Rate Limiting and Abuse Prevention: Implementing rate limiting and other abuse prevention mechanisms to protect the API from being overloaded or used for malicious purposes.
-Authentication and Authorisation: Ensuring that API access is tightly controlled with strong authentication and fine-grained authorisation mechanisms to prevent unauthorised use.

 None of these approaches are full proof, but like most security approaches a layered constantly updated and reviewed approach is strongly recommended.